-In the Central/Northern area of New Jersey, ductless heating and cooling in a single zone configuration, fully installed and ready to turn on starts at $3500, and the price goes up from there depending on a number of factors.
+In the Central/Northern area of New Jersey, ductless heating and cooling in a single zone configuration, fully installed and ready to turn on starts at $3500, and the price goes up from there depending on several factors.

 Less than professional websites might claim it costs $1867 to purchase a new ductless mini split, and $159 to have it professionally installed.
 That price is not only the cheapest, least efficient unit on the market, but I doubt a reputable contractor would charge that little for labor.
 You have been warned.